Czjzek distribution

 Generating probability distribution functions from a Czjzek model

 The pdf() instance method will generate a probability distribution function on the supplied grid using the analytical function defined above.
-The provided grid – passed to the pos keyword argument – needs to be defined in either Cartesian or polar coordinates depending on if the polar attribute is True or False.
+The provided grid – passed to the pos keyword argument – needs to be defined in either Cartesian or polar coordinates, depending on whether the polar attribute is True or False.

-Below, we generate and plot a probability distribution on a \(\zeta\)-\(\eta\) Cartesian grid where zeta_range and eta_range define the desired coordinates in each dimension of the grid system.
+Below, we generate and plot a probability distribution on a \(\zeta\)-\(\eta\) Cartesian grid where zeta_range and eta_range define the desired coordinates in each dimension of thes grid system.

 import numpy as np